vionaaindah/kotliteProjectAPI/readme.md

-# 📱 Kotlite API 📱
+# 📱 Kotlite API

+Kotlite (Angkot Elite) App: A Ridesharing Application for Optimising Vehicle Capacity to Decrease Traffic Congestion as one of Indonesia’s Priority Issues.
-Kotlite is a ridesharing application that allows drivers to get riders who have the same route.
-This application is a product of the Brillante Team (BA21-CAP0176) to fulfill the Bangkit Academy 2021 led by Google, Gojek, Tokopedia, and Traveloka Capstone Project.
+This application is a product of the Brillante Team (BA21-CAP0176) to fulfill the Capstone Project of Bangkit Academy 2021 led by Google, Gojek, Tokopedia, and Traveloka.

 ## 📌How to use

-**1. clone this repository by running the following command:**
+**1. Clone this repository by running the following command:**

 ```bash
 git clone https://github.com/SVeeIS/kotliteProjectAPI.git